Blackcurrants are one of the top soft fruits – we discuss how to grow them effectively.

 Harvesting blackcurrants are fiddly.
 You can either take the whole branch as appropriate but remember not to take more than one third from established plants, or simply rake the berries with your fingers, removing a small number at a time.

-It is possible to buy a specially designed, but reasonably priced picker such as the Nether Wallop Berry Picker (www.netherwalloptrading.co.uk) which is a good investment if you have lots of bushes to pick at.
+It is possible to buy a specially designed, but reasonably priced picker which is a good investment if you have lots of bushes to pick at.